top of page

 2. Subtle or Socially “Acceptable” Interests

-Outdated research on autism tends to focus on the way autism presents in men and boys.
-For instance, when it comes to intense interests, boys are stereotypically associated with niche or technical interests, such as ordering toy trains.
+Outdated research on autism tends to focus on the way autism presents in cisgender boys.
+For instance, when it comes to intense interests, they are stereotypically associated with niche or technical interests, such as ordering toy trains.

-But many girls and women have deep, intense interests in subjects that are considered socially acceptable, such as animals, books, and Barbie dolls.
+But many women and AFAB individuals have deep, intense interests in subjects that are considered socially acceptable, such as animals, books, and Barbie dolls.
 There may also be repetitive behaviours like hair twirling that are overlooked.

 Because these interests don’t stand out as “unusual,” they may not trigger the same diagnostic curiosity.